NBISweden/elixir_evaluation_evaluation/docs/results_2.md

 - `[Cohen, 1980]` Cohen, Peter A. "Effectiveness of student-rating feedback for improving college instruction: A meta-analysis of findings."
 Research in higher education 13.4 (1980): 321-341.
 - `[Clayson, 2009]` Clayson, Dennis E. "Student evaluations of teaching: Are they related to what students learn?
 A meta-analysis and review of the literature."
 Journal of marketing education 31.1 (2009): 16-30.
 - `[Schiekirka and Raupach, 2015]` [Ignore, too specialized] Schiekirka, Sarah, and Tobias Raupach.
 "A systematic review of factors influencing student ratings in undergraduate medical education course evaluations."
 BMC medical education 15.1 (2015): 30.

+- `[Schiekirka et al., 2015]` Schiekirka, Sarah, et al. "Student perceptions of evaluation in undergraduate medical education: A qualitative study from one medical school."
+BMC medical education 12.1 (2012): 45.

 - `[Falchikov and Boud, 1989]` [Ignore, off-topic] Falchikov, Nancy, and David Boud.
 "Student self-assessment in higher education: A meta-analysis."
 Review of educational research 59.4 (1989): 395-430.
 - `[Vo and Diep, 2017]` Vo, Hien M., Chang Zhu, and Nguyet A. Diep.
 "The effect of blended learning on student performance at course-level in higher education: A meta-analysis."
 Studies in Educational Evaluation 53 (2017): 17-28.
 - `[Strelan et al., 2020]` Strelan, Peter, Amanda Osborn, and Edward Palmer.
 "Student satisfaction with courses and instructors in a flipped classroom: A meta‐analysis."
 Journal of Computer Assisted Learning 36.3 (2020): 295-314.